U.S. to send Ukraine's military medical supplies, helmets

 It is focusing instead on boosting temporarily its presence in eastern Europe in a drive to reassure allies, such as the ex-Soviet Republics in the Baltics, that NATO would protect them if they ever faced Russian aggression.

-Speaking at a Pentagon news conference alongside Polish Defence Minister Tomasz Siemoniak, Hagel said the United States was looking at additional steps to reinforce NATO allies in central and eastern Europe.
+Speaking at a Pentagon news conference alongside Polish Defense Minister Tomasz Siemoniak, Hagel said the United States was looking at additional steps to reinforce NATO allies in central and eastern Europe.

 He noted the United States would keep 12 F-16 fighter jets and 200 support personnel in Poland through the end of 2014.